Have you ever had any of the following thoughts?...

 → Getting organised will just take too much time

-→ I'll get to better organising my home and my life one day, but it’s not that important right now
+→ I'll better organise my home and my life one day, but it’s not that important right now

 → Organising is not something I really need to learn more about